 There are several hundred organizations on campus with leadership positions.
 CMU has a strong commitment to volunteerism and community service, and many students assume leadership positions through the Volunteer Center and other community agencies.
-In addition, freshmen will have the opportunity to participate in a student organization fair during their first week on campus.
+In addition, freshmen will have the opportunity to participate in a student organization fair called Mainstage during their first week on campus.
 This will help them obtain information and meet members of campus organizations.
-Contact the Office of Student Activities and Involvement, Bovee University Center 101, 989-774-3016, or visit cmich.edu/SAI for more information.

 How can my student get involved in fraternities or sororities?

 CMU has over 25 national social and cultural fraternities and sororities.
 Students can attend recruitment events at the beginning of each semester.
 These events enable students to become acquainted with the various groups and help make their decision easier.

 Most fraternities and sororities were founded on values and beliefs established in the late 1880s and early 1900s.
 Many promote strong moral character, high academic achievement, service to the community, fraternal bonds and personal development.
-To learn more about fraternity and sorority life, contact the Office of Student Activities and Involvement at 989-774-3016 or visit cmich.edu/SAI.